jezzsantos/ServiceStack.Webhooks.Azure/README.md

     }
 ```

+## Customizing your Azure WorkerRole Relay

+Since you are deploying this component to Azure, the configuration for it will likely exist in your Azure configuration (`ServiceConfiguration.cscfg`) file as well:

 In the 'Cloud' project that you created, edit the properties of the 'WebhookEventRelay' role.

 Go to the 'Settings' tab and add the following settings: